Transparent dark purple Insurte logo

 Your visa application is made up of an application form and a series of documents.
 These documents vary based on which country you’re applying to, as well as the specific type of visa that you’re applying for.

-• Valid passport: To apply for a Schengen visa, you must have a passport.
-In addition to that, your passport must be valid for at least three months past your planned trip and have at least 2 blank pages.
+• A valid passport: To apply for a Schengen visa, you must have a passport.
+In addition to that, your passport must be valid for at least three months beyond your planned trip and have at least 2 blank pages left (this is for passport stamps upon entry and exit).

-• Schengen visa application form: You’ll be able to download this form online.
+• A Schengen visa application form: You’ll be able to download this form online.
+Make sure you fill it out neatly and accurately.

 • Passport-sized photos: This should be a recent photo that meets specific guidelines (neutral expression, white background, no glasses or hats, hair tucked behind your ears/pinned off of your face).
 Some visa centers offer visa photography for an additional fee.

-• Proof of travel insurance: You must have travel medical insurance covering at least €30,000 for medical emergency costs for all countries in the Schengen zone.
-Additionally, this insurance must cover repatriation, medical evacuation, and hospital stays.
+• Proof of travel insurance: You must have travel medical insurance that covers at least €30,000 for medical emergency costs for all countries in the Schengen zone.
+Additionally, this insurance must cover repatriation, medical evacuation, and emergency hospital stays.
 It must be valid in every Schengen country and for the entire duration of your stay.
 Learn more here.

-• Travel itinerary: You’ll need to provide the dates you are arriving and leaving the Schengen area.
-Typically, you need to present either a flight reservation.
-If you are applying for a long-stay visa, it may be possible to present a one-way ticket and book your return flight later.
+• Travel itinerary: You’ll need to provide the dates you will be entering into and leaving the Schengen area.
+Typically, you need to show a flight reservation (so, your airline tickets).
+If you are applying for a long stay visa, it may be possible to present a one-way ticket and book your return flight later.
 Check with your visa application center for specific requirements regarding this situation.

-• Proof of financial means: You need to show sufficient funds to cover your stay.
-This can be pay stubs or bank statements.
-If someone else is sponsoring your trip, such as a parent, they’ll need to show the same proof and vouch for you.
+• Proof of financial means: As part of your application, you will need to show sufficient funds to cover your stay.
+This can usually be pay stubs or bank statements, but other options are sometimes allowed too.
+For instance, if someone else is sponsoring your trip, such as a parent, they’ll need to show the same proof and vouch for you.

 • Proof of accommodation: Visa officers want to make sure that you can provide for yourself during your stay in the Schengen area.
-You’ll need to provide proof of hotel bookings or an invitation letter from a host (such as a family member or friend).
+In fact, it's required.
+To apply for a Schengen visa, you will need to provide proof of hotel bookings or an invitation letter from a host (such as a family member or friend).
+You may need to provide this information in a specific format, so pay close attention to the list of requirements that the visa application center gives you.

 • Visa fee payment: This payment depends on which visa you’re applying for.
-You may also be required to pay additional service fees if you’re applying through a visa processor (such as VFS Global, for example).
-In the majority of cases, applying through a visa processor is mandatory.
+You may also be required to pay additional service fees if you’re applying through a visa processor (such as TLScontact).
+In the majority of cases, applying through a visa processor (visa application center) is mandatory.

 Step 3: Start the online process and schedule your in-person visa appointment